SDK

 Implementation

 If you've completed the steps described in the Setup guides, you are now ready to implement our React Native library in your app.
 Our library supports Android 6+ and iOS 13+.
-Make sure you always have the latest React Native SDK when using this library and at least Xcode 13.2.
+Make sure you always have the latest React Native SDK when using this library and the latest Xcode.

 Dependencies